lightblue-platform/lightblue-docs-user/rest_specification/put_update_entity_info.md

 # PUT: Update Entity Info
-Create an existing entity's info.
+Update an existing entity's info.

 ### Request
 One path param on the request representing the entity name.